JRCSTU/CO2MPAS-TA/doc/glossary.rst

         expressed in revolutions per minute [rpm].

     ``engine_n_cylinders``
-        it specifies the maximum number of engine cylinder.
+        it specifies the maximum number of the engine cylinders.
 The default is *4*.

     ``engine_idle_fuel_consumption``
         measures the fuel consumption of the vehicle in warm conditions during idling.
 The idling fuel consumption of the vehicle, expressed in grams of fuel per second [gFuel/sec] should be measured when:

-        - velocity of the vehicle is 0,
+        - the velocity of the vehicle is 0,
         - the start-stop system is disengaged,
         - the battery state of charge is at balance conditions.